 It has been my goal of mine to record audio of the ice sounds of Lake Superior for half my life.
 Over the next two winter seasons, I will yet again attempt to record these precious ice sounds.
-This time I aim to get results that are definitive, hi resolution stereo recordings, mastered and mixed properly, reproduced as a booklet, download, and colored 7″ vinyl set.
-These finished recordings will be submitted to the appropriate natural sound archives of the world.
+This time I aim to get results that are definitive, hi resolution stereo recordings, mastered and mixed properly, and released.

 When I first imagined this idea, climate change and the global warming crisis were the motivating factor.
 They still are my main motivators, but coming up on the ten year anniversary of my first ice recordings, and reflecting on those last ten years and how little has actually been done to address climate change, has only added an edge of urgency.